darkjesusmn/Hytale-Server-Manager/README.md

 All files/folders must be in the same directory as the manager.

+⚙ Requirements

+Windows 10/11

+PowerShell 5.1+

+Java 17+ (compatible with Hytale Server)

+Official Hytale Server Downloader (for missing files or updates)

+🔧 Advanced Functions
+Function	Description
+Start-Server	Launches Hytale server with selected RAM allocation.
+Stop-Server	Stops the running server safely.
+Restart-Server	Stops and restarts the server.
+Check-ServerFiles	Verifies required files and folders.
+Update-Server	Downloads and installs latest server files.
+Load-Config / Save-Config	Edit and save config.json.
+Load-Permissions / Save-Permissions	Edit and save permissions.json.
+Send-ServerCommand	Sends a raw command to the server process.
+Get-VersionFromConsole	Reads server version from console output.
+Run-DownloaderCommand	Executes the Hytale downloader with custom arguments.
-Contributing
+🤝 Contributing

-Feel free to submit PRs to improve UI, add features, or fix bugs.
-Please ensure PowerShell compatibility and Java version compatibility before submitting.
+PRs for new features, plugins, or GUI improvements are welcome.

+Ensure compatibility with PowerShell 5.1+ and Java 17+.

-License
+📜 License

 MIT License – Free to use, modify, and distribute.
+Attribution appreciated.

+🙏 Acknowledgements

+Official Hytale server and downloader.

+Inspired by Minecraft server managers.

+Built with PowerShell and Windows Forms for accessibility and ease-of-use.